dotnet/docs/includes/core-changes/aspnetcore/3.0/razor-razortemplateengine-api-removed.md

 ### Razor: RazorTemplateEngine API removed

-The `RazorTemplateEngine` API was removed and replaced with <xref:Microsoft.AspNetCore.Razor.Language.RazorProjectEngine>.
+The `RazorTemplateEngine` API was removed and replaced with `Microsoft.AspNetCore.Razor.Language.RazorProjectEngine`.

 For discussion, see GitHub issue [dotnet/aspnetcore#25215](https://github.com/dotnet/aspnetcore/issues/25215).